facebook/create-react-app/docusaurus/docs/setting-up-your-editor.md

 sidebar_label: Editor Setup
 ---

-Create React App comes with a bunch of tools that improve the editing experience - if configured correctly.
+Create React Index comes with a bunch of tools that improve the editing experience - if configured correctly.
 Here's a few tips to maximize your productivity:

 ## Syntax highlighting